microsoft/MLOS/mlos_bench/mlos_bench/services/remote/azure/README.md

 However, this method addresses the drawback above to some extent as the since we can configure the system to automatically reauthenticate as the SP on demand and restrict its access to fewer resources to mitigate security concerns so that experiments can run as long as necessary.

 The requirements of this method are:

 - User logged in to Azure CLI
 - An existing SP with appropriate access to the target resource group (e.g., `Contributor` role).
-  > See [scripts/setup-rg/README.md](./scripts/setup-rg/README.md) for details on setting up the SP.
+  > See scripts/setup-rg/README.md for details on setting up the SP.
 - Key vault for storing certificate.
 - A certificate associated with the SP, which is stored in the key vault.
 - User has access to read the necessary secrets/certificates from the key vault (e.g., `Key Vault Administrator` role).

 Once the SP is setup, the flow of authentication within `mlos_bench` is as follows:

 1. On initialization, retrieve the SP's certificate from the key vault as the current user and keep it in memory.
 2. Log in as the SP using the certificate retrieved from the key vault.
 3. During runtime when tokens are requested, we request them as the SP, reauthenticating as necessary using the certificate which is stored only in memory.

-Although the user's login will expire earlier, it is only required on initialization.
-We retain the SP's credentials in memory while `mlos_bench` is running so that no interactive logins are required until the process ends.

 In the associated JSON config, these requirements translate into providing the following parameters:

 - `spClientId` and `tenant`: The client id of the SP and the id of the tenant to which it belongs to.
 - `keyVaultName`: The name of the key vault in which the SP's certificate is stored in.
 - `certName`: The name under which the SP's certificate is stored in the keyvault.